yegor256/blog/_drafts/rate.md

 can find answers to your questions by communicating with people you don't know.
 It is a very important skill.

-## -1 Years of Experience
+## <span style="color:red">-1</span> Years of Experience

-"I'm a 7-years Java programmers!" &mdash; so what?
-This number means only one thing to me &mdash; you managed to survive in some office for seven years.
+"I'm writing Java for 10 years!" &mdash; so what?
+This number means only one thing to me &mdash; you managed to survive in some office for ten years.
 Or maybe in a few offices.
-You managed to convience someone that he has to pay you for seven years of being in his office.
+You managed to convience someone that he has to pay you for ten years of being in his office.
 Does it mean that you wrote something useful?
 Does it mean that your code was perfect?
 It doesn't mean anything of that.

 Years of experience is a false indicator.
-It actually plays against yourself, in combination of other indicators mentioned above.
+It actually may play against yourself, in combination with other indicators mentioned above.
 If your CV says that you just started to program two years ago and your Github and StackOverflow accounts are empty &mdash; there is still a chance you will improve.
 You're just in the beginning of your career.
 However,